logancyang/obsidian-copilot/README.md

 - Generate glossary, table of contents
 - Translate to a language of your choosing
 - You can find all Copilot commands in your command palette

+To use Copilot, you need API keys from one of the LLM providers such as OpenAI, Azure OpenAI, Gemini, OpenRouter (Free!).
+You can also use it offline with LM Studio or Ollama!

+Once you put your valid API key in the Copilot setting, don't forget to click Save and Reload.
+If you are a new user and have trouble setting it up, please open an issue and describe it in detail.

 #### 💬 User Custom Prompt: Create as Many Copilot Commands as You Like!